utsaslab/crashmonkey/README.md

     `git clone https://github.com/utsaslab/crashmonkey.git`

 * Compile CrashMonkey's test harness, kernel modules and the test suite of seq-1 workloads (workloads with 1 file-system operation).
-The initial compile should take a minute or lesser.
+The initial compile should take a minute or less.

   `cd crashmonkey; make -j4`